 - Combining your debt into one personal loan

 - Transferring your credit card debt onto a credit card with a balance transfer offer

-1. Personal loan
+1. Debt consolidation loan

 2. Credit card with a balance transfer offer

-The main advantage of this strategy is that you could be paying little or no interest on your debt for a certain time frame, provided you meet the minimum monthly repayments.
-If you can repay your debt within the promotional period, then this option may be worth considering.
+- You could be paying little or no interest on your debt for a certain time period, provided you meet the minimum monthly repayments.
+This could give you some breathing room to pay off your debt.

 |Product||Average Interest Rate||Monthly Repayment||Total Interest Paid|